dylan-lang/opendylan/documentation/source/getting-started-ide/projects.rst

 Link page
 ---------

-The **Project > Settings...** dialog's Link page controls whether a project is linked as an executable or as a DLL, and what its name will be.
-It also allows you to specify version information for the target, a base address for it, and the Windows subsystem it runs in.
+The :menuselection:`Project --> Settings...` dialog's Link page controls whether a project is linked as an executable or as a DLL, and what its name will be.
+It also allows you to specify version information for the target and the Windows subsystem it runs in.

 .. note:: The default linker used in Open Dylan is a GNU linker.
 If you own Microsoft Developer Studio, you can use the Microsoft linker